polesapart/mlog/README.md

 // Micro logging:
 MLOG_INFO(Inside_function_foo);
 ```
-The `MLOG_INFO` macro first statically allocates a one-byte symbol that looks more or less like this:
+The `MLOG_INFO` macro once statically allocates a one-byte symbol that looks more or less like this:
 ```
 static const uint8_t MLOG_Comp_II_Inside_function_foo___;
 ```